zwd444456/CSLREprotocol/README.md

 Finally, we conducted an experimental comparison between CSLRE and other cross-shard protocols.
 The results indicate that CSLRE exhibits superior performance in reducing communication latency.
 We deployed our implementation on a cloud instance from the Alibaba Cloud .
-We used an ecs.g7.8xlarge instance (32 vCPUs, 64 GB of memory, and 25 GB/s network bandwidth)
-in our Hangzhou data center.
-The instance operates on a dedicated network with a network latency of no more than 20 ms, runs Windows 11 as the operating system, and uses 100GB of SSD storage.

 In our experiment, the main metrics were latency (quantified in seconds) and throughput (quantified in bytes processed per second).
 We implement a two-stage atomic commit model under the standard synchronous model.
 Shards mainly use BFTs based on the BB prototype to synchronize hotstuff (SYNC) and reputation-based state machine replication (RBSMR) for certificate information generation and final transaction confirmation.